mm6/ethereum-lab2-hardhat/README.md

 In this Part, you will deploy the same MyAdvancedToken contract to Remix.

 Once deployed, you will need to answer the following questions by using Remix.
-Paste your solutions into Lab2PartC.doc or Lab2PartC.pdf.
+Paste your solutions into Lab2PartC.pdf.

 Remix Problems